First Year Housing: Frequently Asked Questions

 What if I'm an Echols or Rodman Scholar?

 The Office of Admission will provide a list of scholars to Housing & Residence Life during the summer.
-Echols, Rodman, College Science, and College Arts Scholars will be assigned to live in a designated scholar community in the Alderman Road Residence Area.
+Echols, Rodman, and College Science Scholars will be assigned to live in a designated scholar community in the Alderman Road Residence Area.
 Please note, any requested roommates must also be accepted members of a scholars program.

 How can I receive assistance from the University if I have a disability or allergy?